-“I’m a functional fitness expert, but I like to say that I am a problem solver, I use Pilates to help people achieve their goals and solve their individual physical challenges.”
+“I’m a functional fitness expert, but I think of myself as a problem solver.
+I use Pilates to help people achieve their goals and solve their individual physical challenges.”

 Deborah Boyd